Version 1.0 - April the 15th, 2002

 elements, thus making editing really easy for documents that use prefixes for

-Look for Type Annotations if the Elements or Attributes Do Not Have
+Look for Type Annotations if the Elements or Attributes Don't Have

 deep as needed in the type hierarchy for an element type or an attribute type if

-The Content Completion Presents Element Values When Using a Relax NG
+The Content Completion Assistant Displays Element Values When Using a Relax

-also when the document is edited against a Relax NG schema.
+extended to work also when the document is edited against a Relax NG

-<oXygen/> presents the xsi:nill attribute through the content completion for
+oXygen offers the xsi:nill attribute through the Content

 Split Editor in Two

-you can edit a different location in a file while looking at some other location
+can edit a different location in a file while looking at some other location in

-The Find dialog allows now going to the editor while it is still open
+The Find dialog box now allows going to the editor while it is still

 Configurable GUI Fonts